 9. Temporarily Disable Your VPN

-Seeing a “Your Connection is Not Private” error while using public Wi-Fi is pretty common.
-This can happen because some public networks don’t support HTTPS or may have configuration issues.
-Typically, these networks require you to sign in and accept specific terms before fully connecting to the internet.
+It’s common to get a “Your Connection is Not Private” error on public Wi-Fi networks.
+This is because these networks don’t support HTTPS or may have configuration issues.
+Here’s the truth.
+You can’t really just connect to these networks; users must sign in and accept their specific terms in order to use the internet.

 What If It’s Still Not Working?